13 Popup Design Examples: Why They Work and How to Make Your Own

 8 key tips to nail your popup designs

-As promised, this first section will go over the theory behind designing effective popups.
+The first section of the article will go over the theory behind designing website popups.
 Beyond the design and content, we'll also delve into some other relevant areas, like when and where to display your popups.

-1. Match the popup with the rest of your site
+1. Match the popup with your website’s branding

-When you design your popup, you want it to feel like it's a part of your site, rather than an intrusion.
+When you design a popup, you want it to feel like it's a part of your site, rather than an intrusion.

 You're probably displaying a popup on your site because you want your visitors to “do something”.
 That “something” could be joining your email list, checking out a sale, grabbing a coupon, etc.